ast-hugger/fabulae/text/pressurised.md

 'I am agog with anticipation.'

 If Lestrade detected the irony in Holmes's tone, he gave no sign of it.
 'I think that assistant of his—what's his name, Marsh—I think he knows more than he lets on.
 Quiet type, isn't he?
 The kind who watches and listens and keeps his mouth shut.
-Four years he's been working with that machine.
+He's been working with that machine for years.
 You can't tell me he hasn't picked up the coding system in all that time.'

 Holmes had moved from the window to the fireplace, where he knelt to examine the ashes.
 'A reasonable supposition,' he said, without looking up.